dhruvpatel108/mlmicrophysics/pytorch_emulator/README_DECEPTION.md

 tail -f slurm_<JOBID>.out
 ```

+## Notes specific to Deception
+- Prefer venv over conda for environments.
+- Use performant storage for `DATA_DIR` and outputs; see the Deception filesystem guidance.
+- If using filesystem compression or special paths, consult the system documentation.

 ## Troubleshooting
-- CUDA or driver mismatch: ensure the CUDA module matches your PyTorch build
+- CUDA or driver mismatch: ensure the CUDA module matches your PyTorch build (this guide uses CUDA 11.8 wheels)
 - Permission errors: verify `DATA_DIR`, `OUTPUT_DIR`, `CHECKPOINT_DIR` exist and are writable
 - OOM on GPU: reduce `batch_size` in your config
 - Slow first batch: confirm data path is on performant storage